Structured Initialization for Vision Transformers: Training Details and Training Curves for ViT-Base

+We present an ablation study on these two main settings difference in~\cref{tab:sup_vit_base}.
 In~\cref{fig:supp_train_curve}, we also present the training accuracy curves across epochs for different initialization methods with three different training configurations.
 Our impulse initialization consistently outperforms the default initialization throughout the entire training process, with a particularly significant advantage in the final training stage.
-While the mimetic initialization shows relatively faster initial convergence, it ultimately degrades performance in the final training stage across different training configurations.
+While the mimetic initialization shows relatively faster initial convergence, it ultimately degrades performance in the final training stage.
+Our structured initialization method demonstrates robustness across different training configurations, consistently yielding over $80\%$ accuracy in all cases.